MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Purchase Order Processing.

 **Enable Reverse Charge Taxes** Mark to enter reverse charge tax detail IDs in the Tax Detail Maintenance window.
-You’ll be able to assign reverse charge tax details to transactions in Receivings Management, Payables Management, Purchase Order Processing, Sales Order Processing and Invoicing.
+You'll be able to assign reverse charge tax details to transactions in Receivings Management, Payables Management, Purchase Order Processing, Sales Order Processing and Invoicing.
 Reverse charge tax information also will be printed on tax reports.

 **Calculate Taxes in General Ledger** Mark this option to calculate taxes in General Ledger.
-You’ll be able to use the Tax Entry window to enter taxable transactions that can’t be entered in Payables Management, Receivables Management, Purchase Order Processing, or Sales Order Processing.
+You'll be able to use the Tax Entry window to enter taxable transactions that can't be entered in Payables Management, Receivables Management, Purchase Order Processing, or Sales Order Processing.
 For example, a taxable reimbursement to an employee could be entered in General Ledger, rather than in Payables Management.

 **Allow Summary-Level Tax Edits** Mark this option to allow edits to tax information in the tax summary window.
-Summary tax edits won’t change the taxes calculated at the detail level.
-If this option isn’t marked, you will have to edit tax information using the tax detail entry windows.
+Summary tax edits won't change the taxes calculated at the detail level.
+If this option isn't marked, you will have to edit tax information using the tax detail entry windows.

 **Require Tax Detail Totals to Match the Pre-Tax Amount** Mark to require the pre-tax amount to be fully distributed among the tax details of the transaction.
-When tax details are required to match the pre-tax amount, you’ll have to assign tax schedules so taxes are calculated or enter a tax detail during transaction entry so the goods value matches pre-tax amount.
+When tax details are required to match the pre-tax amount, you'll have to assign tax schedules so taxes are calculated or enter a tax detail during transaction entry so the goods value matches pre-tax amount.

 When this option is marked, you are required to enter a zero percent tax detail in the Tax Detail for System Processes field for receivables and payables documents that are automatically generated within the system.

 The pre-tax amount is the sale or purchase amount (less any trade discount) plus freight and miscellaneous charges.
-If the module you’re working with is set up to calculate terms discounts before taxes, the discount available amount is deducted from the pre-tax amount.
+If the module you're working with is set up to calculate terms discounts before taxes, the discount available amount is deducted from the pre-tax amount.